NEW FOR 2016

 General Admission at the Park

 One-day park admission purchased at the front gate.
 Buy online instead and save!
-Some haunted attractions require the purchase of a separate Fright Pass.
+Some haunted attractions require the purchase of a separate Haunted House Pass.

 Child Admission at the Park